Spring-2022-CISC374/mvp-what-snext/script.md

 YOU: Bye Mom!!

 **Transition black screen**

 *Its just a sleepover...*

 *What could go wrong?*

 **Elevator [scene 2]**

+*Who is this guy?*

+*Why is he so close?*

+*He's been following me ever since I left Mom*

+*I better get out quick*

 **Floor 10 Hallway [scene 3]**

+*He's still here, this is getting weird.*

+*What should I do?*

+- Start yelling.

+- - YOU: WHY ARE YOU FOLLOWING ME?

+- - RANDOM GUY: Dude I think that kid is being harrassed.

+- - OTHER RANDOM GUY: Maybe we should keep an eye on him.

+- Call Mom.

+- - CONCERNED MOM: Hi Sweetie, is everything alright?

+- - YOU: I don't know

+- - CONCERNED MOM: Do you want me to come get you?

+- - YOU: No, I'm almost at Bestie's house.

+- - CONCERNED MOM: Okay, I'll stay on the phone with you, until you get there then.

+- Ignore.

+- - I'm sure he just lives in the building.

+- - Screaming for help would be embarrassing anyways.

 **Best Friend's House [scene 4]**